LaDane/FogCarport/README.md

     1. Open project in IntelliJ
     2. Rename the project to your own needs
         1. Right-click the project root in IntelliJ and rename
-        2. Change the name sem2-startcode in the pom.xml file where needed
+        2. Change the name FogCarport in the pom.xml file where needed
     3. Rename the database names in two places:
         1. In the top of the FrontController.java file: Change `startcode` in the jdbc string `jdbc:mysql://localhost:3306/startcode?serverTimezone=CET`
         2. In the top of the UserMapperTest.java class, set the name of your database in the constant "DATABASE".